IntersectMBO/plutus/plutus-core/changelog.d/20230905_103624_bezirg_cmparams_testing.md

 ### Changed

-- CekMachineCosts changed to Barbies-style, like BuiltinCostModel
+- CekMachineCosts changed to use the "higher-kinded data" pattern, like BuiltinCostModel